Meet the Board of Directors & Staff

 Ralph Comito ○ BOARD MEMBER

-Lee Waggener ○ BOARD MEMBER
+Lee Waggener ○ BOARD PRESIDENT

 Lee Waggener was Claremont Community School of Music’s Board President from 1979 to 1984 and returned to the music school in 2011.
 Lee is currently the director of Children’s Music and Hand Bell Choir at Claremont United Church of Christ.
 She retired in 2002 from the Ontario-Montclair school district after 38 years of teaching.